-Why do so many people struggle to tremolo pick lightning fast?
+Why do so many people struggle to play lightning fast guitar picking tremolo technique?

 The #1 reason is: